artbat/bus-stop-test/docs/about.md

-# So you know <br />HTML, CSS & JavaScript?
+# You know HTML, CSS & JavaScript?

 <!--DigitasLBi has one of the strongest front-end engineering lineups in London.
 We are passionate about innovating with web standards, best practice, emerging APIs, and are excited by the ever evolving modern front-end development stack: Git, Grunt, Node.js, Require.js, Bower, MV\* architectures, TDD, Responsive, *etc*.

 We're looking for talented developers who are passionate about HTML, CSS & JavaScript, who take pride in their code, and who want to build what's next-->

-## The test
+## Show us

-This test is designed to assess your interest and experience in front-end web development.
-We want to see your code, your approach, and your talent.

-The test is about buses.
+This task is about buses.
 From time to time in London you'll need to catch a bus.
 Some lucky bus stops have live departure boards, but not all do.

 That's where you come in - we'd like you to build an app to show live a departure board for any bus stop in London.

+This test is designed to assess your interest and experience in front-end web development.
+We want to see your code, your approach, and your talent.

 ## What you need to build